zdata-inc/ambari-extensions/getting-setup/with-vagrant.md

     For Nagios, you must input information to create an admin account, as well as an email for alerts to be sent to.

-    For HAWQ, you must input at least the password for the HAWQ administration user and the url for the hdfs namenode.
-If you're using vagrant that url will be: `hdfs://master.ambaricluster.local:8020` TODO.
+    For HAWQ, you must input at least the password for the HAWQ administration user.
+You may want to change other options too, such as the hdfs url HAWQ should use.

     TODO IMAGE